 - Only available in two size options

-The T2 comes with all the bells and whistles most basketball players are looking for, including the thick EVA padding that’s designed to hug every contour in your ankle and foot, the hinge design that will promote a full range of motion, and the simple design that makes it a breeze to take this model on or off or simply adjust it for the perfect fit.
+The T2 Basketball Ankle Supports comes with all the bells.
+Most basketball players are looking for thick EVA padding that’s designed to hug every contour in your ankle and foot.
+The hinge design that will promote a full range of motion.
+The simple design that makes it a breeze to take this model on or off or simply adjust it for the perfect fit.

 Liomor Ankle Support Breathable Ankle Brace

-This ultra-supportive brace works by using a crisscross strap designed to provide ankle stabilization and top of the line support for joints and tendons.
-The brace’s design works to reduce the risk of injury during strenuous activity and can also help to relieve any symptoms that are linked to acute injuries, which makes it ideal for wear if you’re currently suffering from a sprain.
+This ultra-supportive brace works by using a crisscross strap.
+The design provides ankle stabilization.
+Also, a top of the line support for joints and tendons.
+The brace’s design reduce the risk of injury during strenuous activity and relieve any symptoms that are linked to acute injuries.
+It makes it ideal for wear if you’re suffering from a sprain.
 The moisture-wicking material will keep you cool and dry, while the brace itself is very stretchy.
 The perforated design will keep you nice and dry, minimizing general discomfort and irritation.
 The open heel design will allow for improved range of motion, so you can move around freely on the court and play at your best.
 The straps are highly adjustable, so it can meet different ankle diameters and requirements.

 - Highly adjustable